apache/systemds/docs/dml-language-reference.md

 coordinate format, except metadata is stored in a separate file rather than in the data file itself, and the (i,j,v) text format can span multiple part files.

-The binary format can only be read and written by SystemML.
+The binary format can only be read and written by SystemDS.

 Let's look at a matrix and examples of its data represented in the supported formats with corresponding metadata.
 In the table below, we have a matrix consisting of 4 rows and 3 columns.